 Proper curing prevents stains from penetrating and helps the stone resist spills, heat, and daily wear.
 Patience during this step ensures your granite remains shiny, smooth, and fully protected for years to come.

-Superior Granite provides professional granite countertop services in Pensacola.
+Superior Granite provides professional granite countertop services.
 This includes:

 - Fabrication: Cutting, shaping, and polishing your granite to match your exact design and dimensions.